RakhithJK/roundcube-roundcubemail-wiki/Dev-Releases.md

 Tags are to be signed with a GPG key.
 This can be the developers/release managers identity.
 So first, tell git which identity to use for signing:
 ```
-git config [--global] user.signingkey 0ABCDEF123
+git config [--global] user.signingkey 41C4F7D5
 ```
 Then create a signed tag (with the `-s` option):
 ```
 git checkout release-x.y
-git tag -s -a vy.y.z -m "Tagging files for x.y.z"
+git tag -s -a x.y.z -m "Tagging files for x.y.z"
 git push --tags
 ```

 ## 4. Publishing the release files

 The previously built release files are not published on Github under [releases](https://github.com/roundcube/roundcubemail/releases).
-Click the button "Draft a new relaase" and then select the previously created (signed) tag from the drop-down field.
+Click the button "Draft a new release" and then select the previously created (signed) tag from the drop-down field.

 Give a release title "Roundcube Webmail x.y.z" and write a short summary of the